 We have been promised a dazzling future as indestructible Spirit beings.
 Nothing we could fashion with our hands or minds could compare with that.

 Science has ventured into the field of genetics, an area traditionally considered part of God's exclusive domain as Creator.
-What does God think about this intrusion?
-Will man create life?
 How will God react?

 Biotechnology, particularly stem-cell research, is the future—or so screams the media, as well as many scientists, actors, and politicians.
 Charles Whitaker, however, begs to disagree: While we have been inundated by hype, the realities of stem-cell research have been hidden from the public.

 John Ritenbaugh, reflecting on the literary works of Michael Crichton, a former student of science, suggests that Crichton perennially asked the questions, "Do these scientists know what they are doing?"
 "Are they aware of the long-term effects and potential dangers?" and "Who will ultimately …

 Stem-cell research has recently been in the news as a few bills wound their way through the U.S. Congress.
 Charles Whitaker takes the opportunity to explain the details of embryonic stem-cell research, exposing some of the hidden truths science and business interests do not want the public to know.